TexasInstruments/tvm/ti-docs/source/infering.rst

+.. _ti-tvm-infering:

 ===================
 Inference Explained
 ===================

-In this section, we will explain in more details about TVM inference.
+This section explains more details about running and debugging TVM inference.
+An introduction to this topic is provided in :ref:`ti-tvm-gs-inference`.

+There are two inference scenarios:

+- Running TIDL unsupported layers on Arm
+- Running TIDL unsupported layers on C7x

+These
-There are two inference scenarios, running TIDL unsupported layers on Arm or on C7x.
-They correspond to compiling the model with ``c7x_codegen=0`` or ``c7x_codegen=1``.
+correspond to compiling the model with ``c7x_codegen=0`` or ``c7x_codegen=1``.
 The same inference script or application can be used for both scenarios.

-Running unsupported layers on Arm
+Running Unsupported Layers on Arm
 =================================

-When running unsupported layers on Arm, TVM graph runtime on Arm will look at each node in the graph (.json),
+When running unsupported layers on Arm, TI TVM graph runtime on Arm looks at each node in the graph (.json).

-- If it is a TIDL subgraph, it is dispatched to C7x for execution (via OpenVX),
+- If it is a TIDL subgraph, it is dispatched to C7x for execution (via OpenVX).
-- If it is a non-TIDL node, it is executed with TVM generated Arm code.
+- If it is a non-TIDL node, it is executed with TVM-generated Arm code.

 .. _`TVM Infer Arm`:
 .. figure:: images/TVM_Infer_Arm.png